Our driest nappy ever with a new DryTouch®LayerFind Out More

 But not all women will find themselves stepping back in time to their adolescence.
 Some women actually report their skin is much clearer when they are pregnant and look as if they are almost glowing.
 This is generally due to the increase in circulating blood volume, giving a ruddy appearance to the face.
 It is also helped by the extra oil production which occurs in the skin during pregnancy.

 Acne is the term for a skin condition which is characterised by an increase in oil (sebum) production leading to the formation of blackheads and pimples.
-Ideally, the skin pores remain open and clear, however when acne is present the excessive production of oil can block the pores, forming blackheads and localised infection may develop.
+Ideally, the skin pores remain open and clear, however when acne is present the excessive production of oil can block the pores, forming blackheads and then, a localised infection may develop.
 Bacteria, combined with sebum, create an infection and inflammatory response.
 This sequence of events is what leads to the characteristic red and inflamed skin and pustules so typical of acne.

 Acne tends to appear primarily on the face but particularly in the “T-zone” which includes the forehead, the nose and towards the chin.
 Some women also experience acne on their chest and back, particularly across their shoulders.